mmakaay/flask_micron/documentation/developers/environment.rst

 This alias brings down the number of keystrokes that I need to perform to fire up my tests.
 See the :ref:`testing documentation
 <dev_testing_running>` for info on this command.
 For example, the alias allows
-me to start all unit tests in a directory by typing ``pytest discover``.
+me to start all unit tests in a directory by simply typing ``pytest``.
+I also have an alias ``pywatch`` that I use for starting a continuous test run in the working directory:

+``alias pywatch='watch -n 1 "python -m unittest"'``

 In general, any time when you find yourself getting bored of typing some long command line over and over again, consider if you can create an alias